Toggle: English / Spanish

 You may also be slowly exposed to the real-life situation that causes the fear to help you overcome it.

-Most patients can get better with medications or behavioral therapy.
-Without early and effective help, the disorder may become more difficult to treat.
+Most people can get better with medicines and CBT.
+Without early and effective help, the disorder may become harder to treat.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of agoraphobia.
+Call for an appointment with your provider if you have symptoms of agoraphobia.

 Early treatment of panic disorder can often prevent agoraphobia.